 How to Tell If Kefir Has Gone Bad and Is No Longer Safe to Consume

-Kefir is a popular fermented dairy product known for its tangy flavor and numerous health benefits.
+Kefir is a popular fermented dairy product known for its tangy flavor and numerous nutritional quality.
 Made from kefir grains and milk, this probiotic-rich drink is a great addition to a healthy diet.
 However, like any perishable food item, kefir can go bad if not stored or handled properly.
 In this blog post, we will discuss how to tell if kefir has gone bad and is no longer safe to consume, as well as provide practical tips for proper storage and handling.
 (Kefir)

 Signs That Kefir Has Gone Bad